Jeznar/GitRepo/Documentation/Work_Log.md

 23.11.15 Created Flame Blade using an item copy/edit

+24.03.21 Added jez.getFileNames to grab file's with specific extensions from a specified file.

+24.03.21 Created **Seeming_Update_Token.0.1.js** and **Revert_Image.0.1.js** to automate changing token image and name in support of the **Seeming** spell effect.
+This includes reading the Mac's file system to find available token images for the types supported.
+The macro reads a hardcoded directory to get the names that can be used and then has two hard coded special case functions to handle the images and names.
+The special case functions are fairly simple to edit.
+I didn't bother with further automation.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)